Vanuatu country brief

-Vanuatu has a unicameral 52-member Parliament, elected to a four-year term by universal adult suffrage.
-The President of the Republic (Constitutional Head of State) is elected for a five-year term through secret ballot by an electoral college comprising Parliament and the Presidents of Vanuatu's six provincial governments.
-The current President, HE Iolu Johnson Abbil, was elected on 2 September 2009.
-The Prime Minister is elected by Parliament from among its members by secret ballot.
+Vanuatu has a unicameral 52-member parliament, elected to a four-year term by universal adult suffrage.
+The president of the republic (constitutional head of state) is elected for a five-year term through secret ballot by an electoral college comprising members of parliament and the presidents of Vanuatu's six provincial governments.
+The prime minister is elected by parliament from among its members by secret ballot.

 Australia has a close relationship with Vanuatu.
-Australia is the largest aid donor and the main source of tourists (65 per cent) and investment.
-There is also a significant resident population of Australians (approximately 1300).
+Australia is an important economic partner for Vanuatu, providing the country with the majority of its tourists, foreign direct investment and aid.
+There is also a significant resident population of Australians (approximately 2000).
 Australia and Vanuatu enjoy a very broad range of links at government, business and community levels.
-There are regular visits in both directions between Australia and Vanuatu.
-Most recently, Foreign Minister Senator Carr visited Vanuatu in February 2013.
-Former Parliamentary Secretary for Pacific Island Affairs Richard Marles has visited Vanuatu a number of times, most recently in February 2012.
 Australia has a High Commission in Port Vila and the Vanuatu Government established a High Commission in Canberra in March 2012.

-Australia's Defence Cooperation Program with Vanuatu was established in 1983.
-Australia assists Vanuatu in maintaining and operating its Pacific Patrol Boat, donated by Australia in 1987.
+The Australian Federal Police provides assistance to the Vanuatu Police Force as part of the Vanuatu Policing and Justice Support Program.
+Australia also has a Defence Cooperation Program with Vanuatu, which was established in 1983.
+Australia assists Vanuatu in maintaining and operating its Pacific Patrol Boat (the RVS Tukoro), donated by Australia in 1987.

 Australia is the major source of foreign investment in the Vanuatu economy with a focus on agriculture, tourism, finance and construction.
+Australian investments in Vanuatu totalled A$177 million in 2013.
 Two-thirds of long stay tourists to Vanuatu and almost all cruise ship passengers are Australian.